mjhosseini/linkpred_entgraph/README.md

 ### Evaluate the entailment graphs

-Please refer to https://github.com/mjhosseini/entgraph_eval.
-Use the learned entailment graphs (typedEntGrDir_NS_all_MC or typedEntGrDir_NS_all_AUG_MC) as the gpath parameter.
+Please refer to https://github.com/mjhosseini/entgraph_eval for evaluation.

+We can use the entailment graphs that are learned by accessing all the link prediction data as here we only evaluate the entailment task, not link prediction task.
+Use the learned entailment graphs (typedEntGrDir_NS_all_MC or typedEntGrDir_NS_all_AUG_MC) as the gpath parameter of the entgraph_eval project.

 ### Improve link prediction with entailment graphs

+We can use the entailment graphs that are learned by accessing only the link prediciton training data.

 Using entailment graphs with the Marcov Chain model (random walk):